IFAFMultiLA/knowledge-hub-learning-analytics/README.md

 ### Fiting keyATM

-Table @ref(tab:tabkey) documents the provided keywords for the six keyword topics.
+The table below documents the provided keywords for the six keyword topics.
 These keywords are used as input into keyword assisted LDA model to facilitate targeted extraction of 5E+E structured topics.